centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 ### Display the playlist

-- From the **Playlists** interface, click the line of your playlist.
+- From the **Playlists** interface, click the row for your playlist.
 Your playlist is now displayed and a control banner appears when you hover over the bottom of the interface.

 > Get a better visualization by displaying the page in full screen mode (F).